AhmedHdeawy/My-Work/README.md

 # NamaaIT
 [Visit Website](https://www.namaait.com)

-NamaaIT is a website for my previous company that i was working in it this project i created it from A-Z ( Designing, Implementation, Deploying ). i developed Front-end and Back-end with Full Dashboard for Manage website.
+**NamaaIT** is a website for my previous company that i was working in it. this project i created it from A-Z ( Designing, Implementation, Deploying ). i developed Front-end and Back-end with Full Dashboard for Manage website.
 ### Technologies